Developing a mindfulness practice offers myriad positive benefits for the body and mind (Davis & Hayes, 2011).

-- Bodyscan: During the body scan exercise, try to focus inward on your body and the way that it feels.
+- Body scan: During the body scan exercise, try to focus inwardly on your body and the way that it feels.
 Your task is to develop an awareness of sensations in your body.
-Breathe in deeply, and remain aware of your bodily sensations without trying to change them.
+Breathe deeply, and remain aware of your bodily sensations without trying to change them.

 - Three-minute breathing: During this exercise, the participant is guided through three points where they become aware, focus their attention on their breathing, and extend their attention.
 Focusing on one’s breath is meant to act as an anchor.

 - Mindful stretching: For this exercise, start by following one of the mindful stretching videos listed below.
 While in the stretch, focus on your breathing, and think about how your body feels.
 Try to focus only on the activity of stretching and avoid other distracting thoughts.